Kojátky: Etymology

 The name is derived from the personal name Kojata.

 Geography

 Kojátky is located about 12 km south of Vyškov and 27 km east of Brno.
 It lies in an agricultural landscape in the Litenčice Hills.
 The highest point is a nameless hill at 347 m above sea level.

 History

 The first written mention of Kojátky is from 1358. Šardičky was first mentioned in 1356.
-Both villages were owned by various less important noblemen and had different owners until 1714, when their owner became Knight Bernard Brabanský of Chobřany.
+Both villages were owned by various lesser noblemen and had different owners until 1714, when their owner became Knight Bernard Brabanský of Chobřany.

 Transport

 There are no railways or major roads passing through the municipality.

 Sights

-The only protected cultural monument in the municipality is the statue of Saint John of Nepomuk.
+The only protected cultural monument in the municipality is a statue of Saint John of Nepomuk.
 It is a Baroque statue from the 18th century.